Chewing the Scenery

 - Metal Gear Solid V: The Phantom Pain has a darker story than previous instalments, but by no means does this decrease the amount of ham:

 - Resident Evil is full of them, with Barry "Jill Sandwich" Burton from the original PlayStation version being a prime example.

 "It's Forrest!
 Oh my COD !""Just - take - a - look - at - THIS!""Run Jill!
 He's insane!"

-"Seven minutes is all I have 2 pleh with you.""CHHHRRIIIISSS!!!!
+"Seven minutes is all I can spare to play with you.""CHHHRRIIIISSS!!!!
 SSSHHHEEEVVVVVAAAA!!!!!"
-EEEXXXXCCCCEEELLLLLAAAAAA!!!"Uroboros will be released, resulting in complete, GLOBAL, SATURATION".
+EEEXXXXCCCCEEELLLLLAAAAAA!!!"Uroboros will be released into the atmosphere, ensuring complete, GLOBAL, SATURATION".

 - The Raccoon City Police Chief was another one: "But you're not leaving my town!
 Everyone's gonna DIE!"

 - Wesker (or "WESKERRRRR!!") has some of the most over-the-top villainous monologues ever.''

 - RE4 wasn't so bad and never had anything over-the-top, but RE5 and has Chris overacting every scene.
 Wesker's gem monologues are good, and become awesome when he throws his glasses at Chris so he can punch him whilst he's distracted!